-The Destination Employment program helps newcomers gain meaningful employment in Canadian hotels, giving them the experience they need to build a successful future in Canada.
+The Destination Employment program helped newcomers gain meaningful employment in Canadian hotels, giving them the experience to build a successful future in Canada.

-This initiative is a win-win for both hoteliers and newcomers.
-Hoteliers are faced with an existing problem filling the job vacancies they already have, and newcomers need opportunities to find employment once they settle in Canada.
+Having come to a close in March 2021, this pilot initiative was a win-win for both hoteliers and newcomers.
+Pre-pandemic, hoteliers were faced with difficulties filling job vacancies, and newcomers needed opportunities to find employment once they settled in Canada.

-In addition, the program is a win for the Government of Canada as it provides a new approach to help integrate newcomers (including refugees) and creates an opportunity for them to obtain their first Canadian workplace experience.
-The program may also be replicated in other areas of the tourism sector or in other sectors of the economy looking for labour.
+In addition, the program was a win for the Government of Canada, as it provided a new approach to help integrate newcomers (including refugees) and created an opportunity for them to obtain their first Canadian workplace experience.
+The program may be replicated in other areas of the tourism sector or in other sectors of the economy looking for labour.

-Explore below for an overview of the program, or head over to the Destination Employment microsite for full details, success stories, resources, and more!
+Explore below for an overview of the program, or head over to the Destination Employment microsite for full details, success stories, free training, career resources, and more!

 Yukon: Yukon Tourism Education Council (YTEC)